dartkron/RemoteExecuter/README.md

 Aceept on param - path to config file.
 Config example included.

 Generally idea in make absolutelly trusting way to execute limit range of remote commands with mention that deb-package with application uploaded to public repository.

+Need to update with commands list from file, to allow expand functionality without recompile app.